AashrayGithub/NFT-Marketplace/README.md

   2) npm i
   3) npm run

+OR
+  1) Click on <>Code dropdown and then click on Download ZIP.
+  2) Extract the zip file
+  3) Open the extracted file
+  4) npm install
+  5) npm start

 NOTE: Due to high gas costs in the Hardhat development environment and limited testnet funds, this project was deployed using Remix with a connected MetaMask wallet utilizing the Sepolia testnet.
 The deployed contract address is 0x68cf0f8c47c46bbda4f086a38d3afe617cad5f17.